jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 document.
 The new document summed the total read counts from all host samples for each microbial species, so the individual read counts per species per sample was lost.
-The species list and read count for ech host genus was exported from MEGAN as a tsv.
+The species list and read count for ech host genus was exported from MEGAN as a tsv (and stored in `04-analysis/screening/aadder/tables/`).

-BBEdit was used to add an additional 6 columns with the Find and Replace function:
+We manually added an additional 6 columns with a text editor Find and Replace
-Host_Genus, Protein, PC1 code, PC2 code, PC1nomodcode, and PC2nomodcode.
-The
+function: Host_Genus, Protein, PC1 code, PC2 code, PC1nomodcode, and
-PC<number>code columns indicate the order of proteins from strongest loading (1) to lowest loading (10) of the top 10 strongest loadings in PC1 and PC2, for positive values and negative values.
+PC2nomodcode.
+The PC<number>code columns indicate the order of proteins from strongest loading (1) to lowest loading (10) of the top 10 strongest loadings in PC1 and PC2, for positive values and negative values.
 The PC<number>nomodcode columns indicate the same loading order, but for the PCAs that excluded modern *Homo* samples.
 For example, pc1n3 is the protein with the 3rd strongest negative loading in PC1, and pc1p3 is the protein with the 3rd strongest positive loading in PC1.
 These codes were used to make the protein names manageable and consistent in R, which had trouble with the special characters in several protein names.

 All analysis of AADDER functional profiles can be found in the R markdown document here `02-scripts.backup/148-imv-aadder_evolution_function_cleaned.Rmd`.